 These lightweight chisels also have a fine edge and classic style that is sure to add efficiency to any woodworking project.
 You can start using this chisel set or kit in making your first DIY wood signs at home.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 6. Fast Cap Wood Glue Dispenser, 16 Oz Btl, Dripless

 A woodworking shop is never complete without a little board glue here and there.
-Although measuring how much glue you’ll need for a project is next to impossible, we still think this dripless dispenser is a brilliant gift to consider.
+Although measuring how much glue you’ll need for a project is next to impossible, I still think this dripless dispenser is a brilliant gift to consider.

-We all know there is never a clean simple way to use glue in any craft activity, but with its non-drop seal and easy to fill bottle, any woodworker will be delighted to own a convenient lumber glue dispenser.
+Everyone knows that there is never a clean simple way to use glue in any craft activity, but with its non-drop seal and easy to fill bottle, any woodworker will be delighted to own a convenient lumber glue dispenser.
 This 16-ounce Fast Cap Wood Glue Dispenser also comes with Yorker and Blade style tip

-What We Like
+What I Like

-- Has 500 ml or 16-oz glue capacity
+- The 500 ml or 16-oz glue capacity is quite ample for my needs.

-What We Don't Like
+What I Don't Like

-- Not all woodworking project need glue
+- Not all woodworking project need glue.

 7. KAKURI Japanese Kiridashi Carving Knife